Woolsey Flat, California

-Woolsey's Flat was a historic mining town located on the San Juan Ridge, located about 17 miles northeast of Nevada City and about 3 miles northeast of North Bloomfield.
+Woolsey Flat or Woolsey's Flat was a historic mining town located on the San Juan Ridge, located about 17 miles northeast of Nevada City and about 3 miles northeast of North Bloomfield.
 The town was about 1 mile south of the Middle Yuba at an elevation of about 4200 ft.
 To the east lay the mining towns of Moore's Flat and Orleans Flat, each about I mile apart.
 All three were settled in 1851 and their histories frequently intertwine.
 Collectively, they are sometimes referred to as "The Flats.
 All three were part of Eureka Township.

 An early pioneer describes the physical relation of the three Flats as follows:

 "Moore's Flat, Orleans Flat and Woolsey's Flat are all similarly situated on different points of the mountain, on the north side of the ridge between the South and Middle Yuba River, and all at about the same altitude.
 A very deep canyon lies between each of them, but a good mountain road was built around the head of each canyon, connecting the towns."

-EARLY HISTORY
+Early history

 Woolsey's Flat was founded in 1851, and named after its founder James Woolsey.
 It lies on a part of the auriferous (gold bearing) channel which runs the length of the San Juan Ridge.

 Woolsey's Flat flourished in the 1850s.
 It had hotels, saloons, stores and a stable.
 Advertisements for balls and other entertainments appear regularly.
 The town benefited from several toll roads.
 It was served daily first by Langton's Pioneer Express and then by the Gregory & English Stage and Express Line, which ran between Nevada City and Eureka, now Graniteville.
 In 1856, a resident reported a population of 500 and 100 houses.
 In the 1856 presidential election, a total of 214 votes were cast, of which 112 were for Buchanan, 104 for Fillmore and 4 for Fremont.
 By the 1860 election, the number of presidential votes had fallen to 108, of which Lincoln received 27 and Douglas 41.